Ru-Dipity/Matcha-Cake-Shop-Web-App/deployment/module04-data-layer.md

 # Module 4: Data Layer

 ## Overview
-Set up the data storage layer for the ecommerce application:
+Let's set up the data storage and databases for the application.

-- **S3** for product images served through Amazon CloudFront for caching and optimized delivery.
+## In this module
-- **DynamoDB** for high-performance NoSQL database (ecommerce-products, ecommerce-cart tables).
+- Upload product images to S3 bucket.
+Images will be served through Amazon CloudFront for caching and optimized delivery.
-- **RDS PostgreSQL** for relational data (users, orders) in private subnets.
+- Create DynamoDB tables for storing products data and cart.
-- **Parameter Store** for storing the configurations such as database host, username/password for microservices to read from.
+- Create RDS PostgreSQL relational database for storing users, orders data.

----
+- Create parameters in Systems Manager Parameter Store for storing the configurations such as database host, username/password for microservices to read from.

-## 2.1 S3 - Product Images Storage
+## 4.1 Upload Product Images to S3 bucket

-### Upload product images to S3 bucket.
-We will use frontend bucket for product images as well.
+We will use the same frontend bucket for product images as well.
 There are some sample images under data/product-images/ directory.
 You can run following script to upload these images to your S3 bucket.

 **Using Upload Script:**